gatneil/demos/README.md

 This article shows how to get started with Chef on Azure.
 At a high level, this has the following steps:

-* Create our Chef server.
+* [Create our Chef server](#Create-our-Chef-server).
 We will deploy this server using the [Azure Portal](portal.azure.com).

 * Create our Chef workstation.
 We will use the Azure CLI 2.0 to deploy an Ubuntu virtual machine as our Chef workstation.
 We will then run a script via ssh to configure this workstation and make some modifications to the Chef server.

-* Create our Chef client.
-We will use Azure CLI 2.0 to deploy an Ubuntu virtual machine as our Chef client.
-We will then show two different options to configure this client to use the Chef Server.
-In the first method we will make a `knife bootstrap` call from the Chef workstation to configure the client.
-This method should be familiar to Chef users, even those not used to Azure.
-In the second method we will use an Azure Virtual Machine Extension to configure the client.
-This second method utilizes Azure's notion of a VM model and sets us up nicely for our next step:
+* Create our Chef client and configure using ssh.
+We will use Azure CLI 2.0 to deploy an Ubuntu virtual machine as our Chef clien, then make a `knife bootstrap` call from the Chef workstation to configure the client.
+This method of configuring the Chef client should be familiar to Chef users, even those not used to Azure.

+* Create our Chef client and configure using an Azure Virtual Machine Extension.
+This method of configuring the Chef client utilizes Azure's notion of a VM model and sets us up nicely for our next step:

 * Create a cluster of Chef clients.
 We will use Azure CLI 2.0 to deploy an Ubuntu-based virtual machine scale set and use an extension to configure all of these VMs as Chef clients.
 Using a scale set with an extension allows us to deploy and manage a cluster of similarly-configured VMs at scale.

-## Create our Chef Automate server from the Azure Portal
+## Create our Chef server

 In the [Azure Portal](portal.azure.com), create a `Chef Automate` server: